stayradiated/jandal/README.md

 - When broadcasting from a socket, check `socket.id !== sender` instead of `socket !== sender`.
 This requires all sockets to have an 'id' attribute.
+- Use the `socket` namespace instead of `Jandal` for handling callbacks.
+- Make `serialize` and `parse` private methods of a Jandal instance.
+- Make `namespaces` and `callbacks` private properties of a Jandal instance.